Thermal Joining Engineering

 • autogenous preheating system

-• div. measuring equipment
+• div. measuring equipment (high speed camera, thermography, process parameter, etc.)

 • induction heat technology